-The HVAC system of your workplace strives to filter air, heat or cool it, then pump it through the building ducts and vents.
-While plants can’t do all or even most of these things, they do filter air and notably improve the air quality of office buildings that keep a number of potted plants.
+The HVAC system of your workplace strives to filter air, heat, or cool it, then pump it through the building ducts and vents.
+While plants can’t do all or even most of these things, they do filter air and notably improve the air quality of office buildings that keep several potted plants.
 While you may not be able to support a small potted forest, even a single potted plant on or near your desk can reduce the work of the HVAC and quite literally green up your office.
 Not to mention, it makes a great ‘desk pet’ that won’t miss you over the weekends.
-You can even get it to self-water with a smart flower pot.

 5) Spearhead a Recycling Program